We hesitated to install a draft beer system, but we finally installed a pressurized water system instead. Here are the main features:

 DISCLOSURE: This post contains affiliate links, which means that if you click and commit to buy one of the product linked, we will receive a commission fee.
 The price you pay remains the same, affiliate link or not.
 Buying through our affiliate links is a great way to say thanks if we were of any help in your van conversion!
 Alternatively, you can visit our Say Thanks! page.

-- Dometic Sink VA7306 with integrated folding faucet & cover (Buy from eBay)
+- Dometic Sink VA7306 with integrated folding faucet & cover (Buy from Amazon)

 - JR Products 9490-215-022 Sink Strainer (Buy from eBay)